 Similarly, your sales team should prime the marketing department with information on customer lifecycles, cart abandonment, brand loyalty, referrals and other indicators of satisfaction or dissatisfaction that your content can potentially help with.

-Optimizing for search never ends.
+Optimizing for search never ends, so your successful SEO campaign should also keep evolving.
 There are literally 10-20 things you can do every single day to improve your backlink profile, increase conversion rates and win those SERP rankings you treasure so much.